ronaldbradford/readyset-tutorial/cache/README.md

 3 rows in set (0.00 sec)
 ```

+The `readyset support` column can contain a number of values including:
+- `yes`
+- `pending`
+- `unsupported`

-## Determining if a query is cachable
+## Determining if a query is cacheable

-In addition to queries that you execute and are listed as `readyset supported`, you can manually validate and SQL statement using the `EXPLAIN CREATE CACHE FROM <sql>` command.
+In addition to queries that you execute and are listed as `readyset supported`, you can manually validate an SQL statement using the `EXPLAIN CREATE CACHE FROM <sql>` command.

 ```
 EXPLAIN CREATE CACHE FROM SELECT name FROM name WHERE died = 1999;